 - See note on making a sparkling drink or a basil lemonade cocktail.

-- Love it more on the tart side—then add more lemon juice
+- Love it more on the tart side—then add more lemon juice.

-- Want a more herbal flavor—then add more basil
+- Want a more herbal flavor—then add more basil.

-- If too strong, dilute with water.
+- If too strong, dilute it with water.